 The wider snatch grip on a barbell provides a greater challenge for the upper back.
 Once you have mastered the ability to keep your shoulders from rounding, try this hand positioning to work the upper back even more.

 To challenge your balance even more, try the move with weight in just one hand.
 Use a dumbbell or kettlebell in the same hand as the standing leg to push your glutes and core hard to keep you upright.

 Interested in the conventional deadlift?
 Try these deadlift variations:

 Snatch Grip Deadlift

-If you are looking to take your personal training career to the next level and help more people, check out ISSA’s Glute Specialist Certification.
+If you are a personal trainer looking to take your career to the next level and help more people, check out ISSA’s Glute Specialist Certification.
 Become the go-to expert for building glutes, hamstrings, and the whole posterior chain.

 The ISSA Glute Training Specialist Course teaches trainers the science behind building better glutes and how to focus on these muscle groups to give clients the best results.
 You'll learn how to unlock the hips, create better programming, and deliver envious results.
 You'll master the art of developing a superior posterior and be the go-to glute expert!